 As the condition progresses, the gums recede and pockets of bacteria form.
 It can actually cause tooth and bone loss.

 How Gum Disease Can Also Affect Other Areas

-It's possible that a mouth filled with bacteria and their toxins allows a continuous stream of poisons to enter the system.
-If the bacteria reach your arteries, they may cause the same kind of irritation they caused in your gums and mouth.
-Arterial wall irritations typically result in a buildup of protective plaque, which in turn can harden, thus blocking blood flow.
+It's possible that a mouth filled with gum disease bacteria and its toxins allows a continuous stream of poisons to enter the body.
+If the bacteria reaches your arteries, it may cause the same kind of irritation present in your gums and mouth.
+Arterial wall irritations typically result in a buildup of protective plaque, which in turn can harden and block blood flow.
 Without sufficient blood flow, your heart can easily have a myocardial infarction, also known as a heart attack.
-Furthermore, loosened arterial plaque can travel through the bloodstream, reach your brain, and cause a stroke.
+Loosened arterial plaque can also travel to the brain and cause a stroke.

 Maintaining Good Periodontal Health

 Regular dental visits at least every six months allow us to keep a watchful eye on the health of your gums.
-You should also brush twice a day, floss once a day, and use good mouth rinses at home.
-We will recommend the products that optimize your oral homecare, and we also show you the best methods for brushing and flossing.
-If you have overcome periodontal disease, we recommend frequent checkups to ensure your mouth stays healthy for a lifetime.
+You should also brush twice a day and floss at least once.
+We will recommend the oral hygiene products that will optimize your homecare, and we’ll also show you the best methods for brushing and flossing.
+Frequent checkups and cleanings are especially important if you have been treated for periodontal disease in the past.